arnavb/github-cr/README.md

 # github-cr

 A Github API wrapper for Crystal.
+Currently a work in progress, so don't use it for anything outside experimentation.
+Documentation is yet to be written.

 ## Installation